-Key Development Requirement How the Strategic Masterplan meets the Requirement Page No Within the Plan Period: v) Provision of a multifunctional green infrastructure corridor to the south of the area including along the southern boundary that provides safe and convenient pedestrian and cycle access between the HS2 station, Toton Fields Local Wildlife Site and Hobgoblin Wood within the Chetwynd Barracks The Proposed Green Infrastructure Framework (Figure 23) shows this corridor, with further detail set out under the Green Infrastructure Typologies section.
+Key Development Requirement How the Strategic Masterplan meets the Requirement Page No Within the Plan Period: v) Provision of a multifunctional green infrastructure corridor to the south of the area including along the southern boundary that provides safe and convenient pedestrian and cycle access between the HS2 station, Toton Fields Local Wildlife Site and Hobgoblin Wood within the Chetwynd Barracks The Proposed Green Infrastructure Framework (Figure 2321) shows this corridor, with further detail set out under the Green Infrastructure Typologies section.
 The Design Considerations for the Toton South character area also set out the approach to this green infrastructure corridor.
-44-45, 48, 65 vi) Undergrounding of the high voltage electricity cables at the south of the site.
+44-45, 48, 65 42-43, 46-47, 63 vi) Undergrounding of the high voltage electricity cables at the south of the site.
 Detail on proposed undergrounding of the high voltage cabling is provided in the Infrastructure Delivery chapter within Section 5: Delivery.
-74 vii) Development should be located and designed to complement and not prejudice proposals for access to the HS2 Hub Station and further build-out Detail on the expected relationship of development with HS2 relationship is set out within Section 1: Introduction.
-15 Beyond the End of the Plan Period: ii) Development should be consistent with the development proposals set out in Part A of this policy and illustrated in the framework (Map 8).
+74 - 72 vii) Development should be located and designed to complement and not prejudice proposals for access to the HS2 Hub Station and further build-out Detail on the expected relationship of development with HS2 relationship is set out within Section 1: Introduction.
+No longer relevant.
+15 N/A Beyond the End of the Plan Period: viii) Development should be consistent with the development proposals set out in Part A of this policy and illustrated in the framework (Map 8).
 All parts of the SPD, taken together, demonstrate compliance with Part A of the policy and the framework.
-This is illustrated in the Spatial Framework (Figure 27).
-58-59
+This is illustrated in the Spatial Framework (Figure 27)25).
+58-59 56-57 section withir a flexible app the future exp George Sper olicy Requirements n Section 3 indicates that proach will be taken to section withir a flexible app the future exp George Sper Section 3 indicates that secondary so pansion or relocation of neer Academy, based rent understanding of chool capacity within the 4 240 rently ature authority- rovision in Other ats section Council is ew leisure 42 facilities and scale are provided in 76- 74- 75 EA THURSTON CONTROL OF STATE O ently ure uthority- ovision in Other ts section council is ow leisure Detail on the acilities and Community F ently ure uthority- evision in Other ts section Council is Detail on the proposed community acilities and scale are provided in Community Facilities within Section 5: